Jair Bolsonaro

 A polarizing politician, Bolsonaro has drawn both praise and criticism in Brazil for his views and comments, which have been described as far-right and populist.
-He is a vocal opponent of same-sex marriage, abortion, affirmative action, drug liberalization, and secularism.
-In foreign policy he has advocated closer relations with Israel and with the United States; later in his presidency he also made efforts to improve relations with the BRICS countries.
+He is a vocal opponent of same-sex marriage, abortion, affirmative action, drug decriminalization, and state secularism.
+In foreign policy, he has advocated closer relations with Israel and with the United States; later in his presidency, he also made efforts to improve relations with the BRICS countries.

 In the 2022 general election Bolsonaro lost to Luiz Inácio Lula da Silva.
-On 8 January 2023 a mob of Bolsonaro's supporters stormed federal government buildings, calling for a coup d'état.
-On 30 June the Superior Electoral Court blocked Bolsonaro from seeking office until 2030 for attempting to undermine the validity of the election through his unfounded claims of voter fraud, and for abusing his power by using government communication channels to both promote his campaign and to allege fraud.
+On 8 January 2023, a mob of Bolsonaro's supporters stormed federal government buildings, calling for a coup d'état.
+On 30 June, the Superior Electoral Court blocked Bolsonaro from seeking office until 2030 for attempting to undermine the validity of the election through his unfounded claims of voter fraud, and for abusing his power by using government communication channels to both promote his campaign and to allege fraud.
 Testimony from military officials showed that Bolsonaro had planned a self-coup with the military to keep himself in power.

-In November 2024 he was indicted by the Federal Police of Brazil of multiple crimes related to the coup.
+In November 2024, he was indicted by the Federal Police of Brazil of multiple counts related to the planned coup.
 He was charged in February 2025, and the Supreme Court ruled he must stand trial.
-On 4 August 2025 he was placed under house arrest for using a mobile phone and accessing social media via his son Eduardo, violating pre-trial rules.
+On 4 August 2025, he was placed under house arrest for using a mobile phone and accessing social media via his son Eduardo, violating pre-trial rules.
 His trial began on 2 September; on 11 September he was found guilty by the Supreme Federal Court and sentenced to 27 years and 3 months in prison.
+On 22 November 2025, Bolsonaro was arrested by the Federal Police after trying to remove his electronic ankle monitor.
+On 25 November 2025, the Supreme Court rejected his final appeals, declared the case to have reached res judicata and ordered the beginning of the enforcement of the prison sentence.
+On 24 March 2026, he was granted 90 days of temporary house arrest due to health issues, which was later extended.